NeoritPrime/NeoritPrimeLoseHumanity/README.md

 ## Current progress

 * Macrobic Family:Predator,Tardigrade
-Predator can attack up/down sides
+* Predator can attack up/down sides, but only if you use mouse

 * Lemurian Family: Basic, Elder